 Support and information is available, including leaflets on the different types of hearing loss:

-- Your baby has a hearing loss in one ear
+- GOV.UK: confirmed hearing loss in one ear

-- Your baby has a mild hearing loss
+- GOV.UK: confirmed mild hearing loss in babies

 You can also contact the National Deaf Children's Society (NDCS) freephone helpline on 0808 800 8880 (voice and text).